orunco/MegaLCS/README.md

 ## TODO

-- Consider a C++ implementation in the future for better portability.
 - Currently, only the length of the LCS is computed.
 Backtracking to retrieve one or more actual common subsequences is not yet implemented.
 Given that weights are already calculated, implementing backtracking should be feasible and may be added in the future.
 Theoretical derivation result: Memory and time are approximately twice the current results.

 ## License